Sammy Sosa: National Baseball Hall of Fame consideration

 In an interview with ESPN Deportes, Sosa said he would "calmly wait" for his induction into the National Baseball Hall of Fame, for which he became eligible in 2013.
 In results announced on January 9, 2013, Sosa was not elected by the Baseball Writers' Association of America (BBWAA) into baseball's Hall of Fame in Cooperstown, New York, receiving 12.5% in his first year on the ballot—the requirement for election is 75%.
 In the following years, his voting percentage dropped as low as 6.6% in 2015 to a high of 17% in 2021.
 A candidate remains eligible for inclusion on subsequent ballots as long as he receives a minimum of 5.0% of the vote in a given year, and is removed from consideration by the BBWAA after 10 years of not being elected; thus, Sosa's final appearance was on the 2022 ballot, where he received 18.5% of votes.

+Sosa may still be inducted into the Hall of Fame if recommended by the Hall of Fame's Contemporary Baseball Era Veterans Committee, which may elect players outside of the 10-year BBWAA eligibility window.
+However, the steroid ties and suspicions that prevented Sosa from previously being voted into the Hall of Fame, along with players like Barry Bonds and Roger Clemens, have made that seem unlikely.

 Personal life

-Sosa is married to Sonia Rodríguez, a former Dominican TV dancer, with whom he has four children.
+Sosa married Sonia Rodríguez, a former Dominican TV dancer, in 1991.
+They have four children.
+He was formerly married to Karen Lee Bright for eight months beginning in 1990.

 In 2009, Sosa appeared at a music awards show looking much lighter in complexion than he had just months earlier.
 The buzz around this drastic change prompted him to go on a Spanish-language television station to deny that he was ill, or that he hated being dark-skinned, or that his new skin tone was the result of steroid use.
-Sosa explained that he uses a bleaching cream before going to bed that softens and lightens his skin.
+Sosa explained that he uses a bleaching cream before going to bed which softens and lightens his skin.